santosdanielrc/Specs/README.md

-# The CocoaPods Master Repo
+# A Trimmed Clone of the CocoaPods Master Repo, Tailored for the Jumio SDK v3.8.0

 This repository contains the public [CocoaPods](https://github.com/CocoaPods/CocoaPods) specifications.